2022–23 Pafos FC season: Season review

 On 23 August, Pafos announced the signing of Mamadou Kané on loan from Olympiacos.

 On 30 August, Pafos announced the loan signing of Filip Majchrowicz from Radomiak Radom, whilst Moustapha Name signed from Paris FC the following day.

 On 30 September, Pafos announced the signing of Besart Abdurahimi on loan from Akritas Chlorakas.

 On 25 November, Onni Valakari extended his contract with Pafos until June 2026.

 On 8 December, Josef Kvída extended his contract with Pafos until June 2026.

 On 2 January, Jefté Betancor joined Pafos on loan for the remainder of the season.

 On 25 January, Pafos announced that Hamadi Al Ghaddioui had left the club to join an unnamed 2.
 Bundesliga club.

 On 26 January, Pafos announced the departure of Willy Semedo for a record fee, and the signing of Ivica Ivušić.

 On 31 January, Pafos announced the signing of Bruno Felipe from Omonia.

+On 3 April, Henning Berg was relieved of his duties as Head Coach of Pafos.

+On 13 June, Pafos announced the departure of Deni Hočko and Eirik Hestad.